webtechbilisim/moodle-enrol_paytrpayment/README.md

 ### License

-Copyright (C) 2021  Antandros Teknoloji and Made by Sense
+Copyright (C) 2021 WebTech Bilişim

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.